hadinh1306/workshop-materials/Misc/Mac_Python_Jupyter_Setup.md

+This document instructs you how to install Python and Jupyter on macOS.

 # Python

 **Step 1:** By default, Python 2 is installed on Apple computers.
 Confirm your Python version using Terminal using: